Driving Utility Customer Engagement With Distributed Energy Resources (DER)

 As utilities transition from traditional power generators to true Managed Energy Providers, they can provide customers with the ability to address these fluctuations in supply and demand with ease.

 Today, each component (solar, electric vehicles, batteries, price signals) is deployed in a silo, with its own alerts and mobile or web experiences.
 As the Managed Energy Provider, the NextGen utility has an opportunity to deliver a seamless, consolidated, branded customer experience that combines customer preference with energy prices, and energy exchanges.

 Within a unified energy experience, customers will be able to instantly respond to relevant changes in market demand with IoT devices (like a thermostat), schedulers, and solicited mobile messaging.
 In Figure 2, you can see how integrated the customer experience can become within a single Managed Energy Provider’s digital ecosystem:

-- The customer’s thermostat sensor informs the system on a peak day that the customer is home and may not require use of the EV.
+- The customer’s thermostat sensor informs the system on a peak day that the customer is home and may not require the use of the EV.
 The system sends a text message to the customer asking them to reply if they consent to the purchase of energy from the EV’s battery.

-- Energy costs are low and, based upon a mobile push alert, the customer wishes to run appliances in excess of what their DER’s can generate.
+- Energy costs are low and, based upon a mobile push alert, the customer wishes to run appliances in excess of what their DERs can generate.

 - A customer is using some heavy equipment for a remodeling project on a moderate demand day and the neighbor has excess energy to sell at a price the utility has helped to broker using digital currency.

-- The system detects the family is out of the house during a weekday.
+- The system detects the family is out of the house on a weekday.
 The homeowner receives an alert that energy is at a premium and opens the mobile app to let the system know it can discharge the battery in exchange for a lower rate upon return.